The United Nations Office for Project Services (UNOPS)

 Restoring Indonesian peatlands, protecting our planet

-Indonesia is home to around 14 million hectares of peatlands – making up approximately 23 per cent of the world’s total tropical peatlands.
+Indonesia is home to more than 24 million hectares of peatlands – making up approximately 36 per cent of the world’s total tropical peatlands*.
 In its natural state, tropical peat occurs in flooded swamps and is one of nature’s most effective ways of removing carbon from the atmosphere, helping to mitigate global warming.

 This case study is featured in the 2019 sustainability report.